Shreyasmark1/angular-chat-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Run `ng serve --host 0.0.0.0` allows to connect using ip instead of localhost (while connecting from different device on same network)
+Run `ng serve --host 0.0.0.0` allows to connect using ip instead of localhost (to connect from different device on same network)

 ## Code scaffolding